handdl/extreme-offloading/README.md

 Training a 7B model in 7GB VRAM.
 LoRA adapters live on GPU permanently; base weights stream from disk one layer at a time with prefetch.
 The code is ~200 lines.
 Most of the work was profiling and debugging async correctness.

 The optimizations here don't produce dramatic speedups — the bottlenecks are too extreme for that.
-The value of this project is in the analysis: understanding why each optimization helps or doesn't, debugging timing-dependent correctness issues, and debugging timing-dependent correctness issues, and making sense of counterintuitive profiler traces.
+The value of this project is in the analysis: understanding why each optimization helps or doesn't, debugging timing-dependent correctness issues, and making sense of counterintuitive profiler traces.

 ## Results